 Ray Paul has a background and history in broadcasting, particularly in the black music field.
 As one of the core management team that started BBC Radio 1Xtra in 2002, he has helped to develop and nurture talent both on and off air.
 Some of his notable DJ signings include DJ Target, MistaJam, Gemma Cairney, DJ Dev, DJ Semtex and Seani B himself!
 A staunch advocate for Caribbean music, he has won awards for key live outside broadcasts from the region for BBC Radio including Trinidad Carnival and Reggae Sumfest.

 “The ethos behind BrukOut is simple – we want to use our unique and varied skill sets and couple them with our unbridled passion for the music and culture from the Caribbean to bring a new wave of music to the widest possible audience”, states Seani B.

-As well as the label, which sees BrukOut partner with Polydor, BrukOut also houses many other activities.
+As well as the label, BrukOut also houses many other activities.
 BrukOut has a weekly newspaper column in Europe’s largest black newspaper, The Voice, which spotlights in depth interviews with some of the key people in the genres of Reggae, Dancehall and Soca.

 “Delivering the music in the next way possible is also a key component, and having one of the UK’s most talented and skilled DJ onside is a great help”, says Ray Paul.
-“As well as The Voice column, we also have a monthly club residency at the Notting Hill Arts Club, which plays host to Team BrukOut on the last Thursday of every month”
+“As well as The Voice column, we also have a variety of club nights and special events run throughout the year”

 Yaw Owusu states, “We believe the potency and vibrancy of the music scene in the Caribbean can be loved and enjoyed by a wider audience across the board and our intention is to share it with as many as possible, whilst maintaining true authenticity”